olekongithub/incsite/content/pages/interns.md

 <p><img src="../images/Kenneth<sub>Goodman.jpg</sub>" width="450px" alt="img" title="Kenneth<sub>Goodman.jpg</sub>"></p>

 I am an Applied Mathematics Student with a concentration in Computer Science at Queens College.
-On my free time I study data analytics, number theory and video game design.
+In my free time I study data analytics, number theory, and video game design.
 At the Queens College incubator, my principal focus is on the STEM+C project.
 I hope to help improve learning in the fields related to STEM+C and to help students from various backgrounds succeed in fields that are so important.